 On August 1, 2005, we entered into a Manufacturing Agreement with a third-party manufacturer ("TPM"), pursuant to which we agreed to outsource our Salt Lake City manufacturing operations.
-The parties also entered into a one-year sublease for approximately 12,000 square feet of manufacturing space located in our headquarters in Salt Lake City, Utah, which sublease may be terminated by either party upon 90 days notice.
+The parties also entered into a one-year sublease for approximately 12,000 square feet of manufacturing space located in our headquarters in Salt Lake City, Utah.
 TPM paid \$11,000 per month under the sublease through May 31, 2006, when the sublease was terminated.
 Costs associated with outsourcing our manufacturing totaled approximately \$290,000 including severance payments, facilities we no longer use, and impairment of property and equipment that will be disposed of.
 We recorded the change related to these costs in the fiscal 2005 consolidated financial statements.